 This object should not be modified.
-To add to the header, we can use the addition operators (+ and +=), which return a new object (see the docstring for AcceptCharsetInvalidHeader. add ()).
+To add to the header, we can use the addition operators (+ and +=), which return a new object (see the docstring for AcceptCharsetInvalidHeader.\\add\\()).

+header\value

+Create an AcceptCharsetInvalidHeader instance.

+'''

+add (other)

+'''

-header value (str or None) The header value. parsed (list or None) Parsed form of the header.
-As the header is invalid and cannot be parsed, this is None. init(header_value) Create an AcceptCharsetInvalidHeader instance. add(other) Add to header, creating a new header object. other can be: • None • a str header value • a dict, where keys are charsets and values are qualues • a tuple or list, where each item is a charset str or a tuple or list (charset, qvalue) pair (str's and pairs can be mixed within the tuple or list) AcceptCharsetValidHeader, AcceptCharsetNoHeader, or AcceptCharsetInvalidHeader instance • object of any other type that returns a value for str If other is a valid header value or an AcceptCharsetValidHeader instance, a new AcceptCharsetValidHeader instance with the valid header value is returned.
-If other is None, an AcceptCharsetNoHeader instance, an invalid header value, or an AcceptCharsetInvalidHeader instance, a new AcceptCharsetNoHeader instance is returned. radd(other) Add to header, creating a new header object.
-See the docstring for AcceptCharsetValidHeader.add(). repr() Return repr(self). str() Return the str '<invalid header value>'. bool() Return whether self represents a valid Accept-Charset header.
+- None - a str header value - a dict, where keys are charsets and values are qvalues - a tuple or list, where each item is a charset str or a tuple or list (charset, qvalue) pair (str's and pairs can be mixed within the tuple or list) - an AcceptCharsetValidHeader, AcceptCharsetNoHeader, or AcceptCharsetInvalidHeaderinstance - object of any other type that returns a value for \\\str\\

+If other is a valid header value or an AcceptCharsetValidHeader instance, a new AcceptCharsetValidHeader instance with the valid header value is returned.

+If other is None, an AcceptCharsetNoHeader instance, an invalid header value, or an AcceptCharsetInvalidHeader instance, a new AcceptCharsetNoHeader instance is returned.

+'''

+radd (other)

+'''

+See the docstring for AcceptCharsetValidHeader.\\add\\().

+'''

+bool()

+'''

 Return True if self represents a valid header, and False if it represents an invalid header, or the header not being in the request.

-For this class, it always returns False. contains(offer) Return bool indicating whether offer is acceptable.
-Warning: The behavior of . contains for the AcceptCharset classes is currently being maintained for backward compatibility, but it will change in the future to better conform to the RFC.
+Warning: The behavior of .\\contains\\ for the AcceptCharset classes is currently being maintained for backward compatibility, but it will change in the future to better conform to the RFC.

+'''

+Parameters offer - (str) charset offer

+'''